 \subsection{Rectification of $\Ai$- and $\Ei$-monoids}

-In this section we discuss rectification of homotopy coherent versions of monoids and commutative monoids.
+In this section, we discuss rectification of homotopy coherent versions of monoids and commutative monoids.
 We start by giving explicit constructions of two important operads, $\Ai$~and~$\Ei$.

-The Barratt-Eccles operad~$\Ei$ can be constructed by taking the associative symmetric operad in sets, applying the functor~$\E$ to it ($\E$ sends a set to a groupoid with the same set of objects and a single morphism between any pair of objects), obtaining a symmetric operad in groupoids, and then applying the nerve functor, which gives a simplicial operad.
+The Barratt--Eccles operad~$\Ei$ can be constructed by taking the associative symmetric operad in sets, applying the functor~$\E$ to it ($\E$ sends a set to a groupoid with the same set of objects and a single morphism between any pair of objects), obtaining a symmetric operad in groupoids, and then applying the nerve functor, which gives a simplicial operad.
 See the paragraph after Corollary~3.5 in Elmendorf and Mandell~\cite{ElmendorfMandell:Rings}.

-An identical construction (apply~$\E$ and then take the nerve) produces a model for the operad~$\Ai$, but the original operad in sets is now the free operad on a single binary operation and a single nullary operation, so that $\cO_n$ consists of planar rooted trees with $n$~leaves, see, for example,~\cite[\S5.8]{BergerMoerdijk:Axiomatic}.
+An identical construction (apply~$\E$ and then take the nerve) produces a model for the operad~$\Ai$, but the original operad in sets is now the free operad on a single binary operation and a single nullary operation, so that $\cO_n$ consists of planar rooted trees with $n$~leaves (see, for example,~\cite[\S5.8]{BergerMoerdijk:Axiomatic}).
 Alternatively, one can take the free operad generated by a single operation in each arity (which corresponds to the so-called {\it unbiased\/} monoids).

-In what follows, we actually don't need to apply the nerve functor, because an operad in groupoids is sufficient for our purposes.
+In what follows, we actually do not need to apply the nerve functor, because an operad in groupoids is sufficient for our purposes.
 We also note that any category enriched in simplicial sets is automatically enriched in groupoids by applying the nerve functor.
 The following propositions are mere specializations of the general theorems on admissibility and rectifiability.
 We give explicit statements here due to the importance of these examples.

 \prop If $\C$ is a symmetric h-monoidal and groupoid-enriched then the category of $\Ei$-al\-ge\-bras in~$\C$ admits a transferred model structure.
-Furthermore, if $\C$ is symmetric flat with respect to the morphism $\Ei\to\Comm$ (or simply symmetric flat), then the Quillen adjunction between commutative monoids and $\Ei$-monoids is a Quillen equivalence.
+Furthermore, if the morphism $\Ei\to\Comm$ is symmetric flat in $\C$ (in particular, if $\C$ is symmetric flat), then the Quillen adjunction between commutative monoids and $\Ei$-monoids is a Quillen equivalence.